The category of matroids: Deletion and contraction

 \begin{definition} Let $M$ be a matroid.
 The \emph{deletion} of $Y\subseteq |M|$ from $M$ is the matroid $M \setminus Y$ with ground set $|M| \setminus Y$ and rank function $X \mapsto \rank_M(X)$.
 The resulting matroid is said to be \emph{embedded} in $M$, and the strong map $M \setminus Y \to M$ is called an \emph{embedding}.
 The \emph{contraction} of $M$ by $Z\subseteq |M|$ is the matroid $M/Z$ with ground set $|M| \setminus Z$ and rank function $X \mapsto \rank_M(X \cup Z) - \rank_M(Z)$.
 A \emph{minor} of $M$ is the matroid resulting from a sequence of deletions and contractions of $M$. \end{definition}

 We can identify the (categorical) subobjects, that is, equivalence classes of monomorphisms $M \rightarrowtail N$, where two such monomorphisms are equivalent when there is an isomorphism $M \simeq M'$ making the triangle commute.
 In terms of their domains, subobjects of $N$ correspond to the matroids from which there exists an injective strong map into $N$.\footnote{Some publications~\cite{kahn1982varieties,kung2001twelve,white:matroids} incorrectly state that subobjects in this category coincide with matroid minors.
-For example, the canonical map $F(M) \to M$ is injective, but $F(M)$ is not generally a minor of $M$.}
+For a counterexample to this statement, the canonical map $F(M) \to M$ is injective, but $F(M)$ is not generally a minor of $M$.}

 Next we move to the dual notion of subobjects, (categorical) quotients: that is, equivalence classes of epimorphisms $M \twoheadrightarrow N$ where two such epimorphisms are equivalent when there is an isomorphism $N \simeq N'$ making the triangle commute.